 Stream Images from ESP32-CAM to MQTTfy Dashboard via MQTT

-The ESP32-CAM is a powerful, low-cost microcontroller with an integrated camera, making it a perfect choice for a wide range of IoT projects, from home security to remote monitoring.
-When combined with the MQTT protocol and a real-time dashboard like MQTTfy, you can create a surprisingly capable live image streaming system.
+The ESP32-CAM is a powerful, low-cost microcontroller with an integrated camera, making it a perfect choice for a wide range of IoT projects.
+When combined with the MQTT protocol and a real-time dashboard like MQTTfy, you can create a surprisingly capable live image streaming system for everything from home security and smart agriculture to Industrial IoT (IIoT) applications like remote visual inspection.

 This comprehensive guide will walk you through the entire process: setting up your Arduino IDE, programming the ESP32-CAM to capture images, encoding them, and publishing them over MQTT.
-We'll then show you how to configure an Image Widget in MQTTfy to display your live feed.
+We'll then show you how to configure an Image Widget in your MQTTfy dashboard to display your live feed.
+We will also explore advanced topics including performance optimization, alternative architectures, and the critical steps for securing your visual IoT devices.

+To successfully send images, we need to understand the fundamentals of the MQTT protocol.
 Before diving into the code, let's understand the data flow.
-The browser-based MQTTfy dashboard cannot directly receive a raw image file.
-Instead, we must encode the image into a text format that can be sent within a standard MQTT message.
-The best format for this is a Base64 Data URI.
+The MQTT protocol is fundamentally text-oriented, designed for small, efficient telemetry messages.
+Sending a binary file like a JPEG image directly is not its primary use case and presents challenges.
+To solve this, we must encode the image into a text format that can be safely embedded within a standard MQTT message.
+The universal standard for this is a Base64 Data URI.

 The process is as follows: